 a) To identify the key domains of emotional/psychological partner violence

-Based on a review of the literature, findings from existing global surveys (such as the WHO MCS and the Demographic and Health Survey, or DHS) and clinical studies, eight domains of emotional/psychological violence were identified, including, for example: Criticism, ridicule and insulting; scaring, intimidating or harassment; threatening with harm; dominance; social isolation; and emotional withdrawal/emotional manipulation.
+Based on a review of the literature, findings from existing global surveys (such as the WHO MCS and the DHS) and clinical studies, eight domains of emotional/psychological violence were identified, including, for example: Criticising, ridiculing and insulting; scaring, intimidating or harassing; threatening with harm; dominance; isolating socially; and withdrawing/ manipulating emotionally.
 Each of these domains was comprised of several items.
 An additional domain discussed included economic abuse, due to evidence of its association with other forms of intimate partner violence.
 Meeting participants proposed a reduced number of key domains, since some overlapped and highlighted the most relevant items within each one.
 These are described in detail in Annex 1.
 Participants agreed that, while economic abuse is undoubtedly important, it is difficult to find a question that would work across countries and poses complexities regarding the denominator (e.g., not all women are part of the cash economy); therefore, it was not included among the proposed domains.
 Some participants did not agree that it should be conceptualized as a separate form of abuse, however.
 Nonetheless, experts recognized that while further research on the definition and measurement of economic abuse is warranted, other items not explicitly intended to measure intimate partner violence can be used as proxies to illustrate and capture dimensions of economic abuse, such as unequal household decision-making, among others.

 b) To discuss and agree whether controlling behaviour should be integrated into a measure of emotional/psychological abuse or should remain a separate measure / risk factor